usdot-jpo-ode/jpo-geojsonconverter/README.md

 ### ProcessedSpat

 When an OdeSpatJson message is processed through the jpo-geojsonconverter, a ProcessedSpat message is created.
 This message is a single JSON object that contains all of the important information within a SPaT message for matching it to a corresponding ProcessedMap message and for identifying its state.
-There is no geoJSON component to a ProcessedMap message on its own.
+There is no geoJSON component to a ProcessedSpat message on its own.

 [ProcessedSpat schema can be found here.](<jpo-geojsonconverter/src/main/resources/schemas/processed-spat.schema.json>)